yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 # Expectations

-Here are some guidelines on how to maximise your chances of 'winning':
+Here are some guidelines on how to maximize your chances of 'winning':

 - Have your code well documented on Github.
 - Have a front end!